AdobeDocs/destination-sdk.en/help/getting-started.md

 >[!NOTE]
 >
->The access token has an expiration time of 24 hours, expressed in milliseconds (see `expires_in` field in the screenshot), so you will have to refresh it.
-To refresh the access token, simply repeat the steps outlined in this section.
+>The access token has an expiration time of 24 hours, expressed in milliseconds, so you will have to refresh it.
+To refresh the access token, repeat the steps outlined in this section.

 ## Destination ownership and sandboxes